stfbk/stfbk.github.io/_projects/FINSEC.md

 role:                           # Role of the Unit in the project (optional)

 partners:                       # Partners of the project (optional)
-    # Either free text, or structured text as follows:
     # Repeat the following structure to add more partners
     - name:                     # Name of the partner
       detail:                   # Details about the partner